PRINCIPLES OF ACTION 1

 An approach based on the production of knowledge to improve interventions:

-• We produce a continuum of knowledge derived from field experience, ranging from the use of Monitoring, Evaluation, Accountability and Learning (MEAL) data and evidence-based data, to the scientific data from our projects.
+- We produce a continuum of knowledge based on field experience, ranging from the use of Monitoring, Evaluation, Accountability and Learning (MEAL) data and evidence-based data, to scientific data from our projects.

-• We take a multidisciplinary (epidemiological, medical, sociological, anthropological, economic, political) and participatory approach to strengthen knowledge sharing and the co-construction of interventions with all the stakholders concerned (academics, politicians, the population) in order to improve the quality of our interventions.
+- We take a multidisciplinary (epidemiological, medical, sociological, anthropological, economic, political) and participatory approach to strengthen knowledge sharing and we co-create interventions with all the stakholders concerned (academics, politicians, the population) in order to improve the quality of our interventions.

-• Capitalizing on the data and results of our projects promotes informed decision-making by institutions and target populations.
+- Learning and sharing based on the data and results of our projects promotes informed decision-making by institutions and target populations.
 This is achieved through knowledge transfer and exchange.
-Additionally, it facilitates communication about our actions by sharing them with the scientific community.
+Additionally, it facilitates communication about our work by sharing it with the scientific community.

 ADVOCACY FOR UNIVERSAL ACCESS TO HEALTHCARE